- What is the SRC? What is the IRB?

 Do I need SRC approval BEFORE I can begin my project?
 What are the SRC guidelines and rules?

-ISEF has tightened the rules regarding the development of diagnostic apps.
-Because these inventions are governed by the FDA, we have made it a requirement that these apps must be tested at an RRI under the supervision of a medical professional.
-If a student tests the device on his/her parents or other students, they will fail to qualify for competition at ISEF in 2023.
-If they were to review the projects from
+ISEF has tightened the rules regarding the development of diagnostic apps or computer models.
+Because these inventions are governed by the FDA, these must be tested at an RRI under the supervision of a medical professional.
+If a student tests the app or model on his/her parents or other students, they will fail to qualify for competition at ISEF starting in 2023.
+Projects involving the development of a model or app need a flow chart, must use publicly available and de-identified databases and have a good bibliography.

 Are there special rules for Model Rockets?